kiyoshisasano/agent-pld-metrics/Practitioner_Vocabulary_Mapping_Guide.md

 | mode shift         | Behavior changes abruptly (timing/quality) | Not a lifecycle phase              |
 | recovery window    | Turns between repair and reentry           | Derived, not canonical             |

-This section provides intuition only, and should **not** be used in code or telemetry fields.
+These descriptors provide intuition only, and should **not** be used in code or telemetry fields.

 ---